Expenditure Approach For GDP Definition

 Solution:

-The formula for the calculation of the Gross Domestic Product (GDP) of the country using the expenditure approach is as follows:
+The formula for the calculation of the Gross Domestic Product (GDP) of the country using the Expenditure Approach is as follows: -

 GDP = C + I + G + NX

-Advantages of Expenditure Approach
+Advantages of the Expenditure Approach

 - It does help the economist and the other persons concerned in formulating a general direction in which an economy may be heading.